DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-01-29-initial-user-needs.md

 - I need to manage key contact information efficiently, ensuring smooth communication with accredited providers and the DfE.
 - I need easy ways to update address information and ensure all stakeholders can access the correct details.
 - I need access to manage my data securely and reliably via an API, facilitating interoperability with other internal systems.

-## All provider users

-As a provider user:

-- I need simple and effective tools to manage my provider’s details (contacts, addresses, partnership data), ensuring all information is accurate and current.
-- I need straightforward onboarding processes to integrate my organisation into the Register quickly.
-- I need clear feedback and confirmation when updating data to ensure I am confident that changes have been successfully applied.

 ## Other DfE users